We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 In the song “12 Days of Christmas,” the start is actually on Christmas Day, which means the celebration lasts for two full weeks.
 According to Christian tradition, the coming of the three Kings happened on the 6th of January or the 13th day after the birth of Jesus.

 This day is referred to as the Feast of Epiphany or Three Kings Day, which marks the day Christ was hailed as a king in Bethlehem.
-It’s widely believed that keeping your Christmas decorations until this day.
+It’s widely believed that you should keep your Christmas decorations until this day, so declutter your decorations any time after this.

 If packing ornaments after the holidays stresses you out, here’s a list of how to make decluttering more enjoyable.
 But before you take them down, remember the basics of storing decorations away.